-In addition, securities of 4,967 million yen and foreign exchanges of 10,883 million yen are pledged as collateral for foreign and domestic exchange transactions, derivative transactions, etc. or as substitute for margin money for futures transactions.

-'Other' in 'Other assets' includes guarantee deposits, etc. of 13,166 million yen.
+In addition, foreign exchanges of 11,072 million yen are pledged as collateral for foreign and domestic exchange transactions, derivative transactions, etc. or as substitute for margin money for futures transactions.
+'Other' in 'Other assets' includes guarantee deposits, etc. of 13,071 million yen.

-8. Overdraft contracts and contracts for loan commitments are those by which the Bank is bound to extend loans up to a prearranged amount, upon the request of customers, unless the customer is in breach of contract conditions.
-The unutilized balance of these contracts amounted to 597,072 million yen, including 480,248 million yen of less than 1 year duration.
+9. Overdraft contracts and contracts for loan commitments are those by which the Bank is bound to extend loans up to a prearranged amount, upon the request of customers, unless the customer is in breach of contract conditions.
+The unutilized balance of these contracts amounted to 598,473 million yen, including 504,339 million yen of less than 1 year duration.

 Since these commitments are expected to expire without being drawn upon, the total amount of unused commitments does not necessarily represent actual future cash flow requirements.

 These commitments include clauses under which the Bank can reject an application from customers or reduce the contract amounts in the event that economic conditions change, the Bank needs to secure claims, or other events occur.
 In addition, the Bank may request the customers to pledge collateral such as premises and securities at the time of the contracts, and take necessary measures such as monitoring customers' financial positions, revising contracts when such needs arises and securing claims after the contracts are made.

-- 9. Accumulated depreciation of tangible fixed assets totals 23,944 million yen. - 10.
-Deferred gains on tangible fixed assets deductible for tax purposes amounted to 528 million yen. - 11.
-In addition to fixed assets booked on the balance sheet, certain computers within the Bank are used on finance lease contract without the transfer of ownership.

-12. Monetary claims against subsidiaries and affiliated companies total 771,580 million yen --- ---------------------

-13. Monetary liabilities against subsidiaries and affiliated companies total 16,410 million yen
+- 10. Accumulated depreciation of tangible fixed assets totals 24,638 million yen. - 11.
+Deferred gains on tangible fixed assets deductible for tax purposes amounted to 507 million yen. - 12.
+Monetary claims against subsidiaries and affiliated companies total 713,447 million yen - 13.
+Monetary liabilities against subsidiaries and affiliated companies total 17,282 million yen